How to Visit Tongatapu on a Budget

 On top of all the activities mentioned, Tongatapu also has the Fishing Pigs, Three-Headed Coconut Tree, Flying Foxes of Kolovai and much more for free or at an affordable price.
 We go over them all in the 20 Free & Cheap Things to Do on Tongatapu.
 For more experiences that don’t necessarily fall into the “budget” category but are still just as amazing, take a look at the 50 Best Things to Do on Tongatapu.

 Dining on Tongatapu on a Budget

 Tongatapu’s main hub, Nuku’alofa, is where you’ll find the most dining options including the cheap eats.
-Outside of the city, budget traveller’s restaurant choices are reduced to what’s available at resorts and accommodations with restaurants.
-Expect to pay around TOP$15-$25 per person for lunch and TOP$20-$50 for dinner.
+Outside of the city, restaurant choices are reduced to a handful of local cafes, as well as the occasional resort restaurant and accommodations providing meals.

 The masters of fast food in Nuku’alofa, Three Men’s Fastfood (Taufau’ahau Village) have prices starting from TOP$10 with their small burgers to around TOP$15-$20 paninis.